METALS-Copper hits 9-month low amid trade tensions

 GLENCORE: U.S. authorities have demanded Glencore hand over documents about its business in the Democratic Republic of Congo, Venezuela and Nigeria as part of a corruption probe, sending the mining company’s shares down more than 8 percent.

-Aditional reporting by Manolo Serapio Jr.; Editing by Kirsten Donovan
+Aditional reporting by Manolo Serapio Jr.; Editing by Kirsten Donovan and Louise Heavens